 The United Nations Security Council Resolution (UNSCR) 1325, Women, Peace and Security and subsequent resolutions brings focus within the Defence Forces on the promotion of gender perspectives and the role its leaders can play in the agreed pillars of this resolution.
 UNSCR 1325 highlights the vital role that women can play in conflict prevention, conflict resolution, peace building, and post conflict reconstruction, reform and governance.
 The Defence Forces subscribe fully to these principles in developing gender awareness training and integrating a gender perspective in its operations.

-The changing nature of war, where soldiers are asked to be "international social workers" and operate in politically sensitive environments, demands that Defence Forces leaders possess a more diverse range of skills than in the past.
-Military organisations must maximise all leadership resources and cannot afford to lose talented leaders, male or female.57
+Leaders should be familiar with the Defence Forces Action Plan in implementing UNSCR 1325 and related resolutions in order to further the aims of this landmark resolution.
+The changing nature of military operations, where soldiers are asked to be "international social workers" and operate in politically sensitive environments, demands that Defence Forces leaders possess a more diverse range of skills than in the past.
+Military organisations must maximise all leadership resources and cannot afford to lose talented leaders.
+The Defence Forces, in common with many military organisations, has traditionally been dominated by men.
+Effective modern leadership requires expansion of the traditional and outdated concept of military leadership beyond male stereotypes, and accepting that successful military leaders can be any gender.
+Leaders in the Defence Forces must be assessed not on their gender but rather on their ability to influence, develop, evaluate, and achieve.
+Leaders outside the traditional male stereotype should not self-adapt to conform.
+This leads to a lack of diversity.